khakhalin/notes/keywords/pandas.md

 * To find `None`-like objects (or their absence), use `	.notnull()`, and its opposite `.isnull()`.
 At least for numerical columns, `isna()` and `notna()` also work, but not sure if they are exact synonyms (🔥).
 Note also that it's `np.isnan()` in Numpy, but `isna()` in Pandas.
     * `pd.isnull(x)` also works great if you extracted the value from Pandas.
 Unlike `np` that only supports numbers and NAs, this one also works with strings and dates.
     * Note that while **queries** support stuff like `'x>0 | x<100'`, they don't support these na-related functions for some reason, unless you call them with a  "fancy call".
 To filter out nans one has two options:
-        * A hack: `query('x == x')`.
-This works, because NAs aren't equal to themselves!!
+        * Hacky but recommended solution: `query('x == x')`.
+This works, coz NAs aren't equal to themselves!!
-        * A proper fancy call:  `query(	'x.notna()', engine='python')`
+        * Fancy call:  `query('x.notna()', engine='python')`
-* Useful ways to search by string:
+* To search a particualr string:
     * `df.col1.str.match('Smth')` if you want strings that start with 'Smth'.
     * `df.col1.str.contains('sub')` if you want strings that contain a substring.
 Both only work for queries if you add an `engine='python'` flourish.

 To thin out a dataset, several options:
+* `df = df[df.x>0]` - classic Python, common.
-* One: `df = df[df.x>0]`.
+* `df = df.drop(df[df.x>0].index)` - looks bulky and weird, does anyone do it?
-* Another, `df = df.drop(df[df.x>0].index)`.
-This one seems bulkier, so not sure if it is ever preferred?
+* drop in-place (not sure if common)
-* Use a query (see above). `df = df.query('x>0')`, potentially with a `.copy()` at the end, to immediately cast (copy) a view of a parent dataframe into a separate dataframe.
+* `df = df.query('x>0')`- query, good for chaining.
+You could also add a `.copy()` at the end, to explicitly copy a view of a parent dataframe into a new dataframe, if you plan to keep changing it.
+In practice it seems to always copy the dataframe anyways, at the first irreversible change downstream from the query, but if you want to be safe, you can also do it explicitly.

 Conditional indexing supports functions, as long as they take and return Pandas series, or something compatible, like a Numpy array).
 For example, conditional forms (both local indexing and queries) support elementwise Boolean operators, like `&` and `|`.

-⚠️ There's a strange pitfall associated with conditional data retrieval that I doesn't understand for now. `query` seems to always create a view of a dataframe, which may look like a new dataframe with fewer rows, but that actualy acts as a copy, and not as a deepcopy.
+☢️ There's a strange pitfall associated with conditional data retrieval that I don't understand for now. `query` seems to always create a view of a dataframe, which may look like a new dataframe with fewer rows, but that actualy acts as a copy, and not as a deepcopy.
 As a result, if you save the results in a "new" dataframe `df2 = df.query('x>0')`, and then change values in  `df2` in any way, it may case a warning "A value is trying to be set on a copy of a slice from a DataFrame".
-In this case df2 gets updated, and df seems still intact (unchanged), but there's this warning, and I'm not sure why.
+In this case df2 gets updated, and df seems to remain intact (unchanged), but there's this warning, and I'm not sure why.
 (Is it because they had to replace a view with a copy when you ran a command?
 So they want us to be more deliberate here?).
 Replacing a simple `query` with `df.query(...).copy()` turns a view into a legit new dataframe, and thus eliminates a warning.

-### Chained Assignment problem
+## Chained Assignment problem

 "Chained assignment" is a name for a problem that you get when writing to a section of a dataframe, when selecting by both column and row.
 In essence, if you manage to selecte both of them at once, you're good.
 But if you do first one, then another, then you get a view of a view, and you can read, but not write.
 The situationis complicated by the fact that in some cases even chained assignment may actually work (with a warning), but for a different dataframe the same code may crash.